ProfessorJohnO/CIS18B-S2026-Week2/README.md

 * Clean, readable structure
 * Proper use of Git and PR workflow
 * Completeness of required features

+For a more complete rubric, please see the rubric attached to this assignment in Canvas.

 ### Why This Matters